richpeers/access-logs/readme.md

 # Access Logs

-Exercise in parsing CSV and displaying a paginated datatable, with filters and ordering.
+Exercise in parsing CSV with PHP and displaying a paginated datatable.
+With filters and ordering.

-Pagination and filters when applied, query the data using ajax to return json formatted response.
+Pagination and filters, when applied, query the data via ajax for json response.

 Demo [https://access-logs.richpeers.co.uk]